 You may be wondering the difference between these three types of pipe.
-Both being made of synthetic materials, CPVC and P.E.X. pipes are similar in nature.
-However, CPVC pipes are rigid, while P.E.X. pipes are flexible tubing easier to install in most locations.
+Both being made of synthetic materials, CPVC and P.E.X. pipes are similar.
+However, CPVC pipes are rigid, while P.E.X. pipes are flexible tubing and easier to install in most locations.
 That means that P.E.X. pipes may save you money on installation costs.

-You’re dealing with a completely different beast when it comes to copper pipes.
+You’re dealing with a completely different beast regarding copper pipes.
 These pipes are more malleable than steel pipes but can still burst when water freezes inside them.
 They are also interminably rigid, making them somewhat tricky to install but easy to cut.
 Then, why is this kind of pipe so desired?
-Copper is resistant to the type of corrosion that can make steel pipes fragile, and they help hot water retain its heat.
+Copper is resistant to corrosion, which can make steel pipes fragile and help hot water retain its heat.
 Copper pipes also add to the value of a home because the metal is valuable.